ArielBac/ArielBac/README.md

 - Para o link do Linkedin: https://shields.io/
 -->

-- 🔭 I’m currently working as web development on GISMarxev
+- 🔭 I’m currently working as web developer on GISMarxev
 - 🌱 I’m currently learning about PHP and Laravel framework
 - 💬 Ask me about my journey so far
 - 😄 Pronouns: He/His